-In the Share and contextual menus, only Action extensions that can work with the current content type are displayed.
-For example, Action extensions that support text aren’t shown when the current content is a video.
+The system offers only the action extensions that can work with the current content type.
+For example, action extensions that support text aren’t shown when the current content is a video.

-If appropriate, display an interface within the context of the host app.
-For example, the Markup action extension lets the user edit an image without leaving the primary app.
-Your interface should be recognizable and feel like a natural extension of your app.
+Provide an interface only when necessary.
+For example, the Markup action extension lets the user add text to, draw on, or sign an image without leaving the app.
+The interface you provide should be recognizable and feel like a natural extension of your app.

 Use a template image version of your app icon to represent your action extension icon.
 A template image uses a mask to create an icon.
-To create an Action extension icon, you might start by creating a stencil version of your app icon.
+To create an action extension icon, start by creating a stencil version of your app icon.
 If necessary, simplify the design by focusing on the elements that make your icon unique.
-Use appropriate transparency and antialiasing, and don’t include a drop shadow.
-If your app offers multiple Action extensions, create a family of icons that share a common visual element that relates to your app’s icon.
+Use transparency and antialiasing; don’t include a drop shadow.
+If your app offers multiple action extensions, create a family of icons that share a common visual element related to your app’s icon.